 The mission of the Enrollment Services Division is to develop and implement strategies that ensure the opportunity for full participation of all students to attain access to, success in, and graduation from Coastal Carolina University.
 As a provider of services to students, parents, faculty, and staff, the Enrollment Services Division seeks to expand, enhance, and improve the quality of its services.
 Enrollment Services, through cooperation with Academic Affairs and Student Affairs, works to support and recommend campus-wide policies, programming, instruction, and other activities for the benefit of prospective and current students.

 The Enrollment Services Division consists of the following units:

-- Financial Aid & Scholarships, which oversees the awarding of institutional, state, federal and other forms of financial assistance.
+- Financial Aid & Scholarships oversees the awarding of institutional, state, federal and other forms of financial assistance.

-- Welcome Center, which provides introductory information about Coastal Carolina University, administers some admissions procedures, and offers campus tours.
+- Welcome Center provides introductory information about Coastal Carolina University, administers some admissions procedures, and offers campus tours.

 - Gregory Thornburg, Vice President

 - Amanda Craddock, Director of Admissions

 - Dawn Hitchcock, Interim Co-Director of Financial Aid

 - Mark Garrison, Senior Associate Director, Admissions Technology